 The Exchange now seeks to extend the exemption until March 31, 2016.

 The Exchange's request was made in conjunction with an immediately effective filing that extends the operation of the Program through the same date.

 In its request to extend the exemption, the Exchange notes that the participation in the Program has increased more recently.
 Accordingly, the Exchange has asked for additional time to allow itself and the Commission to analyze more robust data concerning the Program, which the Exchange committed to provide to the Commission.

 For this reason and the reasons stated in the Order originally granting the limited exemption, the Commission finds that extending the exemption, pursuant to its authority under Rule 612(c) of Regulation NMS, is appropriate in the public interest and consistent with the protection of investors.

-THEREFORE, IT IS HEREBY ORDERED that, pursuant to Rule 612(c) of Regulation NMS, the Exchange is granted a limited exemption from Rule 612 of Regulation NMS that allows it to accept and rank orders priced equal to or greater than $1.00 per share in increments of $0.001, in connection with the operation of its Retail Liquidity Program, until August 31, 2016.
+Therefore, it is hereby ordered that, pursuant to Rule 612(c) of Regulation NMS, the Exchange is granted a limited exemption from Rule 612 of Regulation NMS that allows it to accept and rank orders priced equal to or greater than $1.00 per share in increments of $0.001, in connection with the operation of its Retail Liquidity Program, until March 31, 2016.

-The limited and temporary exemption extended by this Order is subject to modification or revocation if at any time the Commission determines that such action is necessary or appropriate in furtherance of the purposes of the Securities Exchange Act of 1934.
-Responsibility for compliance with any applicable provisions of the Federal securities laws must rest with the persons relying on the exemption that is the subject of this Order.
+The limited and temporary exemption extended by this Order is subject to modification or revocation if at any time, the Commission determines that such action is necessary or appropriate in furtherance of the purposes of the Securities Exchange Act of 1934.
+Responsibility for compliance with any applicable provisions of the Federal securities laws must rest with the Start Printed Page 60208persons relying on the exemption that is the subject of this Order.

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.